rabbitmq/rabbitmq-website/site/plugin-development.md

       to the internal format used by RabbitMQ and its runtime.

       Metronome schema contains mappings for the <code>metronome.exchange</code> setting, setting the exchange used by the plugin.
-Default value is defined in <code>rabbitmq_metronome.app.src</code>.

       Configuration will be regenerated when the plugin is enabled.
 Plugin-specific values in the config will cause error if